nus-cs2103-AY1617S2/addressbook-level4/docs/LearningOutcomes.md

 #### Exercise: Add more logging

- Add more logging to AddressBook as you see fit.
+ Add more logging to TaskManager as you see fit.

 ------------------------------------------------------------------------------------------------------

 ## Use Defensive Coding `[LO-DefensiveCoding]`

- Note how AddressBook uses the `ReadOnly*` interfaces to prevent objects being modified by clients who are not supposed to modify them.
+ Note how TaskManager uses the `ReadOnly*` interfaces to prevent objects being modified by clients who are not supposed to modify them.

 #### Exercise: identify more places for defensive coding

-Analyze the AddressBook code/design to identify,
+Analyze the TaskManager code/design to identify,

 * where defensive coding is used
 * where the code can be more defensive